 Leaving Marrakech westbound on Highway N8, we passed this massive telecommunication installation situated on a mesa.
 Must be pushing out 5-bar strong signals ?!
 Speaking about cellphone service, we had no problem at all even in smaller towns.
 The government has made some real investments here.

-This area which lies between Marrakech and the Atlantic coast is flat and the prime area for cultivating argan tree (Argania spinosa).
+This area which lies between Marrakech and the Atlantic coast is flat and a prime area for cultivating argan tree (Argania spinosa).
 We stopped by the highway briefly at an agriculture commune where women were demonstrating the extraction of argan oil from the nut.
-We had seen it already in Fes at another women’s commune, and bought our share.
+We had seen this demonstration already in Fes at another women’s commune, and bought our share.
 The oil is trendy at least in Europe and a valuable export for Morocco (the tree is native and found only in Morocco).

 While descending to Essaouira on highway R207, we caught our first sight of the Atlantic.
 It was nice to see an ocean after days of endless expanse of sand and rocks.

 Essaouira is a fishing port and a beach resort, well known for wind surfing.
-As it was the winter season, there was hardly any tourist.
+As it was the winter season, there were fewer tourists in town.

 Finally, we arrived at the west coast of Morocco having started the journey near its eastern border with Algeria.